Opioid Rehab & Detox

 Opioids are a general group of drugs that aim to relieve pain and work with cell receptors found in the body.
 This type of drug can be manufactured using the poppy plant to create morphine.
 It can also be engineered in a research facility to produce fentanyl.1 When opioid medication travels across the blood and attaches to the receptor cells in the brain, signals are released that suppress pain and increase feelings of pleasure.

-This is why detox is frequently recommended as a first step for the treatment of opioid use disorder.
+This is why detox is frequently recommended as a first step for opioid addiction treatment.
 Heroin is one of the world’s most hazardous opioids and is never utilized as a medicinal drug in the USA.

 History of Opioids

-The opioid crisis has occurred in 3 waves.
+Opioid addiction treatment is a result of the opioid crisis, which has occurred in 3 waves.
 The main wave started in the early 1990s when deaths began climbing after a steep increase in the number of prescriptions being given for pain management.
 The increase in prescriptions was influenced by assurances provided to medical communities by pharmaceutical companies who guaranteed that the dependency risk was exceptionally low.

 Towards the end of the 20th century, 86 percent of patients that were taking this drug were using them for pain not related to cancer.2 Communities with an increase in accessibility were among the main areas that started to experience increasing addictions.
 Their availability also increased diversions, or the exchange of opioids from someone who was prescribed the medication and selling it to someone else.